Juissie-GW/Juissie.jl/README.md

 Juissie is a Julia-native semantic query engine.
 It can be used as a package in software development workflows, or via its desktop user interface.

+Juissie was developed as a class project for CSCI 6221: Advanced Software Paradigms at The George Washington University.

 ## Table of Contents
 * [Table of Contents](#table-of-contents)
 * [Getting Started](#getting-started)